WilsonOh/c_stringutils/README.md

 - Implement a more robust iterator using macros

 ## NOTE
 Some functions do not work in Windows.
-It is reccomended to use the library in a linux environment.
+It is reccomended to use the library in a linux/macOS environment.

 ## Included functions
 - `firstWord`